ZekiAkkan/ZekiAkkan/README.md

 A passionate web developer from Turkey</div>

-- 🔭 I’m currently working on .Net
+- 🔭 I’m currently working on Python

 - 🌱 I’m currently learning Data Science and Machine Learning